damymetzke/NodeBuildUtilities/.github/PULL_REQUEST_TEMPLATE.md

 ## Context
 <!--
-    Put anything here that does dot fit into 'changes'.
+    Put anything here that does not fit into 'changes'.
     This includes:
     - links to issues.
     - links to external websites.
     - reasons why certain decisions have been made.

-    when linking to an issue that should be closed make sure to use a keyword like Closes, Fixes.
+    When linking to an issue that should be closed make sure to use a keyword like Closes, Fixes.
     For example:

         Closes #111